tonioloewald/bindinator.js/docs/react.md

 here -- is an _antipattern_ which is typically addressed by a suitably configured linter screaming at you (because you run the risk of leaking context every time you `render`, and you `render` a lot).

-If you want to know just how constantly react is calling `render`, put in a `console.log` and watch it run every time you hit a key, and when you create a new <TodoList> item.

 Now, React does lots of clever stuff to avoid doing inefficient things like rebuilding DOM nodes unnecessarily.
 Still, it's interesting to turn on Chrome's